NawafI/Porject1/README.md

 Technology I have use are HTML, CSS, and JavaScript.

-Thngs I plan to add:
+Things I plan to add:
 1- play vs computer.
 2- add players names.
 3- Player can choose 'X' or 'O'.